Omnipod Pump

 Pod Error Messages¶

-This section presents some of the error message screens you may see specific to pods.
+This section presents some of the error message screens you may see specific to Pods.

 Pod Faults¶

-You are likely to hear a pod fault before Loop notices.
+You are likely to hear a Pod fault before Loop notices.
 If your phone is locked, Loop only checks status every 5 minutes for Omnipod or 3 minutes for Omnipod DASH.

 Unlock your phone, open Loop, navigate to the Pod Status screen and use the slider to Deactivate Pod to stop the noise.
-The pod fault - even if it does not show up in the HUD or the Pod Status screen, will be picked up by the process of sliding to Deactivate Pod.
+The Pod fault - even if it does not show up in the HUD or the Pod Status screen, will be picked up by the process of sliding to Deactivate Pod.
 You can then view the Fault information in the Previous Pod Details screen.

 Updates with Version 3.4.x¶